SAP-samples/partner-reference-application/Tutorials/45-Multi-Tenancy-Features-GenAI.md

 3. To run the automated SAP Cloud Application Programming Model tests:

-    1. Enter the command `npm install` in a terminal in SAP Business Application Studio.
+    1. Enter the following command in a terminal in SAP Business Application Studio to install all required node modules.
+        ```
+        npm install
+        ```

-    2. Enter the command `npm run test`.
-All tests are carried out and the result is shown afterwards.
+    2. Enter the following command to run all tests.
+The result is shown afterwards.
+        ```
+        npm run test
+        ```

 ## A Guided Tour to Explore the Generative Artificial Intelligence Feature